Nine ball is a very popular billiards game. It’s played by professionals on television and in pool tournaments all over the world.

 If you jump a different object ball off the table, for instance, it is a foul and you lose your turn.
 But that ball does not get spotted.

 (If you like playing 9 ball, you may also enjoy a game of cutthroat with 3 players).

 Some pool halls and leagues allow for something called a “push out” after the break.
 The player who breaks, or the opposing player, can hit the cue ball anywhere on the table to leave their opponent a tougher shot.

 However, if the opponent chooses, they may decide NOT to shoot the shot and return it to the original player.
 Most halls don’t play by strict Billiard Congress of America’s rules, so consult with your opponent before any match.

-For additional rules, check out the official rule-set from The Billiards Congress of America.
-If your bar or league does not have its own set of rules, you can use these to clear up any confusion.
+Of course, if your bar or league does not have its own set of rules, you can use these to clear up any confusion.